justin13601/AnnoDash/README.md

 The user annotates target items by first selecting the to-be annotated item in the first dropdown.
 The following dropdown allows users to select the target ontology (LOINC® or SNOMED-CT).
 Code suggestions are then generated in the bottom table.
-Users are able to select their target annotation and by submitting, the appropriate data is saved in ```JSON``` files.
+Users are able to select their target annotation and by submitting, the appropriate data is saved in ```.json``` files.

 #### Ontology Search

 The dashboard automatically generates ontology code suggestions based on the target item.
 A string search supported by PyLucene and the Porter stemming algorithm sorts results by relevance, as indicated by the colour of the circles.
 Several other methods of string search are available, such as FTS5 in SQLite3, TF-IDF, Jaro-Winkler, and Fuzzy partial ratio.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- GETTING STARTED -->